Élise Paré-Tousignant: Biography

 Born in Deschambault-Grondines, Quebec in 1937, Paré-Tousignant was the daughter of the parish organist Blandine Naud and the teacher Victor Paré.
 She graduated from Université Laval with a degree in music in 1958 and obtained a fourth degree in music education from the Ward Institute in Paris.

 During the year following her graduation in 1959, Paré-Tousignant had her first role in musical education by being on a school board.
 She enrolled on the Université Laval music school's teacher training program that had earlier introduced a bachelor's degree in music education.
 Paré-Tousignant became employed in the Faculty of Music at Université Laval as a teacher of music theory and auditory training for baccalaureate students and was one of the first specialists in music to be employed by a school board.
-She educated such students as Bernard Labadie and Lyne Fortin, organised concerts with the university choir, took part in the formation of the option to study music at Cégep de Sainte-Foy and established the university's lyrical workshop teaching rhythmic arts offered to bachlor's degree music education students.
+She educated such students as Bernard Labadie and Lyne Fortin, organised concerts with the university choir, took part in the formation of the option to study music at Cégep de Sainte-Foy and established the university's lyrical workshop teaching rhythmic arts offered to bachelor's degree music education students.

 In 1985, Paré-Tousignant was appointed the first dean of the Faculty of Arts at Université Laval.
 She became the university's vice-rector of human resources two years later, their first female vice-rector.
 Paré-Tousignant was also the chair of the Student Affairs Commission.
 In 1993, she was appointed artistic director of the Domaine Forget by its board of directors following the death of Françoys Bernier.
 Paré-Tousignant oversaw the construction of the Domaine's concert hall, the Françoys-Bernier Hall, and supervised the renovation of the Palais Montcalm.
 In 1995, she was one of fifteen commissioners appointed to the Commission for the Estates General on Education by Jean Garon, the Minister of Education for Parti Québécois.
 She stood down in 2001.